masskro0/disable_touchpad_on_typing_linux/README.md

   <li>-t: Timeout: Timeout in milliseconds between the last keystroke and re-enabling the touchpad.
 Default value is 1500.
 E.g. <b>-t 1500</b></li>
 </ul>

+## Start application after booting
+Place the `block-touchpad.desktop` file into `/home/<user>/.config/autostart` and adapt the directory in this file to the one pointing to the binary file.
+This directory only exists if you're using Gnome as your desktop environment.

 ## Memory Leaks
 Valgrind shows no memory leaks:
 ```